 7. Modifications and extensions of approval of the vehicle type or of the installation of its lighting and light-signalling devices

 7.1.
-Every modification of the vehicle type, or of the installation of its lighting or light-signalling devices, or of the list referred to in paragraph 3.2.2. above, shall be notified to the Type Approval Authority which approved that vehicle type.
+Every modification of the vehicle type, or of the installation of its lighting or light-signalling devices, or of the list referred to in paragraph 3.2.2. , shall be notified to the Type Approval Authority which approved that vehicle type.
 The Authority may then either:

 7.1.1.
 Consider that the modifications made are unlikely to have an appreciable adverse effect and that in any case the vehicle still meets the requirements; or